Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 document defines whitespace and newline encoding of limbo.

-Yet parsers are encouraged to do their best judgment; Bringing documents they are reading at the time of parsing into consideration.
+Still, parsers are encouraged to do their best judgment; Bringing documents they are reading at the time of parsing into consideration.

 ## [7] Content